How to Submit a Proposal

 Our travel reimbursement policies reflect ASPET’s not-for-profit tax status and mission.
 We are aware that it does not fully cover all speaker travel expenses.
 Our intention is to defray the costs to assist the speaker with obtaining approval to participate from their employers.

-Financial support and reimbursement policies for the ASPET Annual Meeting at EB 2019 are currently under review by the ASPET Council and will be announced at a later date.
+Financial support and reimbursement policies for the ASPET Annual Meeting at EB 2020 are under review by the ASPET Council and will be announced at a later date.

 The ASPET Council also reviews and sets maximum per person allotments for travel reimbursement based on location (e.g. local to the meeting city vs traveling within North America or internationally).